Contact us about treatment for heartburn or acid reflux

-Certain lifestyle factors appear to increase the risk of heartburn and reflux, these include:
+Certain lifestyle factors appear to increase the risk of heartburn and acid reflux symptoms.
+Heartburn causes include:

-However, many people can suffer from heartburn symptoms when there is no apparent lifestyle or other factor.
+However, many people can suffer from heartburn symptoms when there’s no apparent lifestyle cause or other factor.
 It’s also quite common for people to develop symptoms because of reflux when there are no signs of oesophagitis.

-Acid reflux symptoms often seems worse after rich meals, citrus fruits, hot beverages, or alcohol.
+Heartburn symptoms are often worse after rich meals, citrus fruits, hot beverages, or alcohol.
 Occasionally it can be felt deeply within the chest, almost within the back, although sometimes the burning feeling can reach all the way up to the throat.

-Some patients notice acid reflux symptoms when some of the contents of their stomach ‘repeat’ by coming back up the oesophagus as far as the throat or even the mouth.
+Some patients notice heartburn symptoms when some of the contents of their stomach ‘repeat’ by coming back up the oesophagus as far as the throat or even the mouth.
 A few patients notice discomfort or pain as they swallow and may often experience frequent throat clearing, coughing, and choking.
-It is quite common for these symptoms to be worse at night or when lying down.
+It is quite common for these heartburn symptoms to be worse at night, when lying down or bending over.

-When you speak with your GP about the issue, they will ask you to describe your acid reflux symptoms and the length of time you’ve had them and review the need for prescribing you acid-suppressant medication.
+When you speak with your GP about a heartburn issue, they will ask you to describe your acid reflux symptoms and the length of time you’ve had them.
+Your GP may review the need for prescribing you acid-suppressant medication.
 Should you require such medication long-term or the treatment is not working, your GP is likely to request a gastroscopy.

 A gastroscopy is something that can be carried out in our Ambulatory Care Unit (ACU) and will help ensure there are no underlying problems with your oesophagus or stomach.

 Up to half of all patients with symptoms that suggest they have reflux turn out to have only mild inflammation or an oesophagus that looks quite normal.